darkelf44/docker-conanexiles/README.md

 Default: CONANEXILES_MASTERSERVER = 1 (only the master server is able to make updates)
 Default: CONANEXILES_INSTANCENAME = saved (the default config folder name)

 ---

+## Scheduled server restarts

+Automatic server restarts can be scheduled with the global env variable `CONANEXILES_RESTARTS`.
+It's a comma separated list of restart times.

+Daily restarts are set as 12 or 24 hour times.
+Minutes are required for 24 hour times, but seconds are optional in both formats.
+* Valid: 5:20, 16:40, 08:10:59, 12:00 pm, 1:20 am
+* Invalid: 6 am, 0:20 pm, Midnight, 5 o'clock

+Weakly restarts accept the same time formats as daily restarts, but they are prefixed with a weekday.
+The weekday may be a 3 letter abbreviation.
+* Valid: Monday 12:00, Sun.
+5 PM, Tue 12:00:00
+* Invalid: Thurs 12:00, S. 5 PM, Tue:12:00:00

+---